rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 we see that the number of Pods immediately increases to three (due to `maxSurge: 1`).
 When the new Pod is ready, Kubernetes starts terminating the old Pods and creating new ones.
-This process happens gradually one by one, because we specified `maxUnavailable: 0`, which forces Kubernetes to maintaing two fully ready Pods at any time (as we set `replicas: 2`).
+This process happens gradually one by one, because we specified `maxUnavailable: 0`, which forces Kubernetes to maintain two fully ready Pods at any time (as we set `replicas: 2`).
 Had we specified `maxUnavailable: 1`, Kubernetes would have upgraded two Pods at a time.